Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 Guerrin’s pizza: Suprema Guerrin

-There are 1200 pizza restaurants in Buenos Aires and around 14 million pizzas are sold per year in the capital.
-It is, undoubtedly, one of the favourite foods of Argentineans.
+There are 1200 pizza restaurants in Buenos Aires, and around 14 million pizzas are sold per year in the capital.
+It is, undoubtedly, one of the favourite foods of Argentines.

 Understanding Pizza in Buenos Aires

-Pizza in Argentina, and in particular Buenos Aires, has evolved to have its style, as many other noways around the world (only in the US they have Detroit, NY, Chicago, etc).
+Pizza in Argentina, and in particular Buenos Aires, has evolved to have its own distinct style, as many other cities around the world (notably in the US, with notable examples such as Detroit, NY, Chicago, and Chicago).

-To sum up: it is super cheesy and oily, the dough is thicker and they are served to share (normally a 15 cm diameter pizza that is cut in 8 portions).
+To sum up: it is super cheesy and oily, the dough is thicker, and they are served to share (normally a 15 cm diameter pizza that is cut into 8 portions).

 08-11-2022 – Buenos Aires – Gourmet Pizzería Güerrin.
 Foto: Luciano Thieberger.